 when wading; I’ve convinced myself that if there is a trout deep enough for me

-to wade into water above waist deep then it should be taken by someone else.
+to wade into the water above waist-deep then it should be taken by someone else.
 Caney Fork River

 My solution to the heat that day was to convert my chest waders to waist waders, by letting the shoulder straps and upper portion of the waders hang below my waist belt.
 That helps cool me off quickly but the shoulder straps and the rest of the upper portion of the waders were so cumbersome that I kept loosening and tightening my waist belt all afternoon.
 I knew I had found a way to make my day on the tailrace more comfortable.
 The question for me that day had nothing to do with trout but what to do with the issue of belt-tightening concerning my newly found waist waders.